antonio-antuan/teleforward/README.md

 ## Roadmap
 - [x] Forward messages from one chat to another
+- [ ] Group photos sent as one message
-- [ ] Download videos, make downloadable sizes configurable
+- [ ] Download videos, make downloadable sizes configurable.
+First of all: all files needs to be downloaded asynchronously.
 - [ ] Forward messages from several chats
 - [ ] Refactoring
 - [ ] Provide another formats for output